 +-First Generation Summer Bridge Program

 August 24 & 25, 2014, we will host a 2-day Bridge Program to help incoming first-generation college students and their families transition smoothly into Chapman University.
-We are pleased to announce that this program is being offered FREE to the first 50 students who sign up!
-Applications are now now open.
+This program is now full.

 Summer Bridge Program Goals: